 Amazon Simple Queue Service (SQS) is a message queuing service that you use to decouple and scale microservices, distributed systems, and serverless applications.
 Amazon SQS supports programmatic sending of messages via web service applications as a way to communicate over the Internet.
 It is fully managed and eliminates the complexity and overhead associated with operating message-oriented middleware.
 Amazon SQS is used by companies such as Netflix, Dropbox, NASA, and more.

-With SQS, you can send, store, and receive messages between software components with the need for another service.
+With SQS, you can send, store, and receive messages between software components without the need for another service.
 You can get started with SQS in minutes using the AWS console, Command-Line Interface, or SDK of your choice.

 SQS offers two types of message queues: